shatwell/seefo/README.md

 ### Calculating stratification information

 You can use `strat_phenology()` to calculate stratification timing metrics, and `ice_phenology()` for ice metrics.
-`strat_phenology()` was the hardest function to program as ice and stratification phenology is tricky, but it has been tested on over 60 lakes and works reliably.:
+Calculating these metrics is very tricky, and `strat_phenology()` does many checks to get it right and has been tested on over 60 lakes and works fairly reliably.
+You should use daily data when using it:

 ``` r
 data(Ts_Tb_ice)